PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**
+- Complete icon overhaul across the Menu/UI for more consistency and a cleaner look

 - New order for categories in settings

 - Renamed many settings to improve naming consistency across said settings

+- Decreased gamemode file size